Baroque in Poland: Architecture

-A notable style of Baroque architecture emerged in the 18th century with the work of Johann Christoph Glaubitz, who was assigned to rebuild the Grand Duchy of Lithuania's capital of Vilnius.
-The style was therefore named Vilnian Baroque, and Old Vilnius was named the "City of Baroque".
-The most notable buildings by Glaubitz in Vilnius are the Church of St. Catherine started in 1743, the Church of the Ascension started in 1750, the Church of St. John, the monastery gate and the towers of the Church of the Holy Trinity.
-The magnificent and dynamic Baroque facade of the formerly Gothic Church of St. Johns is mentioned among his best works.
-Many church interiors including the one of the Great Synagogue of Vilna were reconstructed by Glaubitz as well as the Town Hall built in 1769.
-The best example of Vilnian Baroque in other places is the Saint Sophia Cathedral in Polotsk, which was reconstructed between 1738 and 1765.

 Early Polish baroque buildings were often designed by foreign (most often, Italian) architects.
-The first baroque structure in the Polish–Lithuanian Commonwealth was the Corpus Christi Church in Nieśwież (now in Belarus).
-The first baroque building in present-day Poland was the Church of St. Peter and Paul in Kraków by Giovanni Battista Trevano.
+The first baroque building in present-day Poland was the Saints Peter and Paul Church, Kraków by Giovanni Battista Trevano.
 The Jewish population in this period was large and prosperous, and many handsome Polish Jewish synagogues were built in baroque style.
 A handful of these buildings survive, including the Włodawa Synagogue.

 Secular Baroque architecture also grew.
-The royal Warsaw Castle was reconstructed between 1596 and 1619 by the Italian architects Giacomo Rotondo, Matteo Castelli and Jan Trevano.
+The Royal Castle, Warsaw was reconstructed between 1596 and 1619 by the Italian architects Giacomo Rotondo, Matteo Castelli and Jan Trevano.
 Outside the Castle, a column with the Statue of King Zygmunt, sculpted by Clemente Molli and cast by Daniel Tym was raised by his son, Władysław IV Waza, in 1644.
 Park Ujazdowski with a new palace, the palace of Ujazdów, was built by Trevano between 1619 and 1625.
 Palace of Ujazdów was soon overshadowed by the Wilanów Palace, raised by King John III Sobieski between 1677 and 1696.
 Style of those new royal mansions was soon imitated by numerous magnates who did not want to fall behind the times, leading to numerous baroque residences springing throughout Polish countryside, such as at Kruszyna (1630, built for Voivode Kasper Doenhoff), Łańcut (1629–1641, rebuilt for Stanisław Lubomirski), Wiśnicz (1616–1621, also for Stanisław Lubomirski), Ujazd (Krzyżtopór built in 1628-1644 for Krzysztof Ossoliński).